 What international, regional and national commitments has Colombia made?

 Colombia has committed to eliminate child, early and forced marriage by 2030 in line with target 5.3 of the Sustainable Development Goals.
-The government did not provide an update on progress towards this target during its Voluntary National Reviews at the 2017 or 2018 High Level Political Forums, the mechanism through which countries report their progress on the Sustainable Development Goals.
+The government submitted a 2021 Voluntary National Review at the High Level Political Forum but there was no mention of child marriage.